maprost/gvm/README.md

 # Go Version Manager

 The version manager is a small lightweight manager to install and change your `go` version on your system.

+**Important:** you need an installed go version (root path: `/usr/local/go`), also the root path need your user account as owner.

 ## Install